Double-entry Accounting System

 4.8.
 Analysis of cash advance receipt transaction

-Event No. 8.
-On June 31, 20X6 Mrs. Huske signed up a contract with Mining Company to perform consulting services.
-Huske's Consultants received an advance cash payment in amount of $3,600 for the one-year contract.
+Event No. 8: On June 30, 20X6 Mrs. Huske signed a contract with Mining Company to perform consulting services.
+The services are to be provided during the 12 months starting on July 1, 20X6.
+Huske's Consultants received an advance cash payment in amount of $3,600 for services to be performed under this contract.
 The transaction acts to increase assets (Cash) and liabilities (Unearned Revenue).
 The asset is debited and the liability is credited:

 Illustration 16: Effect of cash advance receipt in T accounts